integrative psychotherapy

 If you are considering beginning therapy, you may wonder what to expect.
 Therapy is a creative process that unfolds in sometimes mysterious ways.

-Some of it is a dialogue between two humans in a room.
 The challenges we face tend to center around two questions: how to live, and how to be with difficulty.
-The more present we are with ourselves in the therapeutic process, the more meaningful and ultimately healing the experience will be.
+The more present we are with ourselves in the process, the more meaningful and ultimately healing the experience will be.
 But there is more.

 The goal of therapy is to reconnect you with your innate gifts of intuition and instinct.
 Self-knowledge and self-mastery grow from returning into relationship with ourselves, with our forgotten true nature, our neglected parts.
 When we heal ourselves, we also heal our relationships, our families, our work, and our greater community.